Salahabdalhaq/MasteringJavaScriptIn20Days/Day1.md

 // To retrieve the text content of an element with a specific ID: document.getElementById("id").textContent;
 // This will print the content of that element.
+// To edit or change the page title, you can use: document.title = "the title I want";

+// To change the text content using an element's ID, you should correct the function name: document.getElementById("id").textContent = "the new content";

+// To append new text to the end of the old text, you can use: document.getElementById("id").append("new text");